 In relating to international patients, normally, many patients will be transferred to closest International hospitals in big cities like Ho Chi Minh city in the South, Hanoi in the North, Danang in the Central.
 For example, in emergency cases, many insureds got admitted to local rural state-owned hospitals where it is impossible to ask for a medical report officially.
 That is why Care of Asia is usually requested by international insurers to dispatch our own staff there to visit the patient to reassure that they are being assisted as a family.
 Then, Care of Asia staff will help communicate with treating doctor to learn more about patient’s medical condition to update it regularly to the insurances.
 Treating doctor, insurer and our medical expertise will then find the best way for the patient to be treated.
 Most of cases, to serve the patients with our best possible care, the insurances will ask for Care of Asia’s assistance to transfer their insured to nearest international hospitals.
 With our ambulance network and medical team to be spotted throughout the country, our medical crew can approach to patient’s location within the timeframe: 15-45 minutes.

 Some severe cases, an evacuation to Bangkok or Singapore is necessary.
 Care of Asia is handling this type of evacuation quite regularly.
 We keep the process especially Tarmac Access service, ground ambulance going smoothly with professional medical escorts and spacious comfortable aircraft.
 All is put in our hand-held service.
-It is a big contribution to solve major medical problems in Vietnam for international travelers and expats.
+It is a big contribution to solve major medical problems in Vietnam, Laos, Cambodia and Myanmar for international travelers and expats.

 Question 3: What are some examples of the issues that assistance providers come up against when dealing with hospitals in the country?